shredding/elefunds-SDK/Documentation/API/GettingStarted.md

 - **grandTotal** (optional) is the sum of the overall transaction (including the donation).
 - **donationAmountSuggested** (optional) is the donation amount that was presented to the user (if applicable).
 - **donator** (optional) is an object with information about a donator.
 This is only needed when the user wants to receive a donation receipt and has therefore agreed to have his information shared.
 If so, all you have to do is to submit the user data and the elefunds foundation will send the user a donation receipt.
 Sending the donation is as easy as doing a POST request to `/donations` and sending the JSON as a raw POST body.
+The validation for donator will fail if any field is invalid or missing, except for "company", which is optional and may be empty or invalid.

 The URL for the client with the id of 1001 would be: